Top 8 Issues with Short Staffing

 Working short-staffed is physically, mentally, and emotionally draining on the nurses on duty.
 It increases their risk of getting sick or experiencing extreme fatigue after a long work week.
 Nurses need time to recharge their batteries, too, but unfortunately, calling out is a means by which nurses do so.

 To compound the issue, if your floor is already short on staff, call-outs heighten the stress of the work environment.
 This causes an even lower quality of patient care as there simply aren’t enough nurses to go around.
 It’s a vicious cycle; those who are working are asked to do even more, which leads to further fatigue for them.

 #6 – The risk of abuse & neglect increases.

 This immense physical and mental strain can break down the patience and resolve that most nurses demonstrate every day.
 Unfortunately, that means it’s easier for your staff to lose their temper with a patient, physician, or coworker.
-While many skilled living facilities choose to cut staff to save money, they neglect value the risk associated with more outbursts and lesser care.
+While many skilled living facilities choose to cut staff to save money, they neglect the cost and the risk associated with more outbursts and lower quality care.

 #7 – Turnover goes through the roof.

 When an organization is short staffed for a week or even a month or two, nurses generally hang in there and push through.
 The high-quality nurses are usually team players.
 They’re willing to “buckle down” in times of need.
 But what happens when short staffing drags on for months and months?
 Unfortunately, many nurses begin to look elsewhere for jobs that are less demanding and ultimately, less stressful.

 #8 – Costs actually go up.